Stephen, or Steven "Steve" Theodore Bennett

 Photography and Video: In an effort to enhance the look of the product and material, I suggested updating product photos.
 The company was using low-resolution images in sales material and on the website.
 With assistance from the IT department, I was able to purchase camera equipment and help set up a photo studio to create high-resolution photos.
 In 2007, we also purchased video equipment and software to create product videos.
 I created a storyboard and script to help educate potential customers on the processes, materials, and intended uses.

 Email Marketing: In the fall of 2018, I suggested to the VP of sales that we do a monthly email marketing campaign.
 We had a large database of customers and potential customers that were collecting dust in Salesforce.
 We also paid a monthly subscription to an email marketing platform.
-I created a template and after some tweaking, we sent out the first email blast to nearly 30,000 folks in the middle of January 2019.
-The way the template was set up, we created what we called pods for a select target segment.
-One pod was designed for engineers, one was for program managers and one was for potential buyers.
+I created a template, and after some tweaking, we sent out the first email blast to nearly 30,000 folks in the middle of January 2019.
+The way the template was set up, we created pods for a select target segment.
+One pod was designed for engineers, one was for program managers, and one was for potential buyers.
 In each pod, I either linked back to the website or create infographics, or wrote a detailed press release.
 Based on the opens and clicks, I could create detailed reports that I would send to the sales manager to analyze.

 Other duties: I was part of the activity committee that helped arrange events.
 I organized the annual company benefit run in 2019.
 I created T-shirts for promotional purposes.
 I designed both print and digital ads that ran in various magazines.
 I processed all orders that were generated online.
 I produced a three-minute stop-motion video of a build of the large container system.
 I produced the monthly internal company newsletter that was sent to employees.
 Managed social media accounts.